Prison Radio

-Prison Radio is a San Francisco-based radio and activist project that produces the commentaries of several prisoners considered to be political prisoners, most notably Mumia Abu-Jamal.
+Prison Radio is a San Francisco–based radio and activist project whose mission statement is "Prison Radio's mission is to include the voices of incarcerated people in the public debate".
+It produces commentaries of several prisoners described as political prisoners.
 Multiple radio stations across the United States broadcast these commentaries.
 The project's political aims include analyzing the prison-industrial complex and attempting to present a more humanistic view of prisoners to the public.

-Alongside the Prisoners of Conscience Committee, the Prison Radio Project sponsored a birthday celebration rally for Mumia Abu-Jamal.